Nick Lloyd "The Western Front: A History of the Great War, 1914-1918"

 Daniel Knowles "Carmageddon - How Cars Make Life Worse and What to Do About It"

 I share the author’s opinion on cars and I thoroughly enjoyed the 200-page anti-car sermon.
 Knowles correctly points that apart from combustion engines cooking the planet, cars waste space, accidents impair or kill people and they cause noise.
-Walking and cycling are healthy and shorter commutes gift you more time every day.
+Walking and cycling are healthy and shorter commutes give you more time every day.
 Yet, I think he vastly underestimates how many people really want to live the suburban lifestyle, my impression - unlike the author’s - is that the “lust for cars” is only getting bigger.

 Verdict: must read